telekom-mms/ansible-collection-icinga-director/docs/icinga_hostgroup.rst

     Note - Variables that are set by default will also be applied, even if not set.

+  timeout (optional, int, 10)
+    Default timeout to wait for transaction to finish in seconds.

   url (True, str, None)
     HTTP, HTTPS, or FTP URL in the form (http\|https\|ftp)://[user[:pass]]@host.domain[:port]/path